cserkaran/CatOwners/README.md

 # CatOwners
-consAn app to consume the json and output a list of all the cats in alphabetical order under a heading of the gender of their owner.
+An app to consume the json and output a list of all the cats in alphabetical order under a heading of the gender of their owner.